xuankimtran/docs-1/pages/katalon-studio/docs/create-test-case.md

 **Recent keywords** allow users to quickly add any of the last 10 recently used keywords in the **Item** list.
 To reuse recent keywords, in the Test Case editor, click on **Recent keywords**.
 ### Recent Objects and Object Folders

-Katalon Studio allows users to quickly select recently used **Object** or jump directly to the recently used **Object Folder** in Object Repository.
+Katalon Studio allows users to quickly select recently used objects or jump directly to the recently used **Object Folder** in the Object Repository.

 In the Object column, double-click on any Test Object to open the **Test Object Output** dialog.
 Here, you can see the _Recent Object_ button on the top right corner.